jperryhouts/AlertWildfire/DATA.md

 Metadata comes from the same S3 endpoint, and is retrieved for all cameras in the same loop that captures image data.
 It is lightly cleaned up, and then dumped into .csv files for subsequent processing.

 All images and metadata are then uploaded to a dedicated S3 bucket.
+The whole process is contained in the [scraper.py](./scraper.py) script.

 ### Weather data